educoder/restful_jsonp/README.markdown

 For example, to make a `PUT` request to `/users/1.json`, you would make a JSONP (`GET`) request to `/users/1.json?_method=PUT`.

+The plugin also adds a custom Responder for JSONP that automatically adds special behaviour to `respond_with` (via a custom `display` method).

+For JSONP requests handled with `respond_with`:

+1. `:callback => param[:callback]` will be automatically added to the `render` options
+2. Error `:status` codes (e.g. `:unprocessable_entity`) will be changed to `:accepted`, since error responses cannot be handled by JSONP.
+To detect errors in JSONP responses check for an `error` attribute in the returned data.

 Installation
 ------------